ken-power/ken-power.github.io/README.md

 See [the code](https://github.com/ken-power/SelfDrivingCarND-KidnappedVehicle) for this project.

 ## Path Planning
-A Path Planner that creates smooth, safe trajectories for a self-driving car to follow, enabling the car to safely navigate around a virtual highway with other traffic.
+The goal of this project is to implement a Path Planner that creates smooth, safe trajectories for a self-driving car to follow, enabling the car to safely navigate around a virtual highway in the presence of other traffic.

 Project notes: